EdRW/edrw.codes/contents/now.md

 # Check out what I'm doing now

 I'm going on my 2nd year of living in Tokyo with my wonderful partner.
-Before this, we lived in Kyoto for 3 years and studied Japanese at the Kyoto Institute of Japanese Culture and Language.
+Before this, we lived in Kyoto for 3 years and studied Japanese at the Kyoto Institute of Culture and Language.
 Even after 5 years in Japan, the small things are still exciting, nothing feels mundane, and everyday I'm learning something new!

 ## Learning new things 🧠

-- I've been having a lot of much fun learning [Gleam](https://gleam.run/).
+- I've been having a lot of fun learning [Gleam](https://gleam.run/).
 It's a statically-typed, functional language with a focus on safety and simplicity.
   You should totally go through the language tour on the website, and then I recommend checking out the Gleam track over on [exercism.org](https://exercism.org/tracks/gleam).
-- After spending few weeks studying, I'm happy to report that I passed the [Google Cloud Certified Professional Machine Learning Engineer](https://www.credly.com/badges/1b121c72-48ab-4b75-b99f-51d6209c40f0) exam! 🎉
+- After spending a few weeks studying, I'm happy to report that I passed the [Google Cloud Certified Professional Machine Learning Engineer](https://www.credly.com/badges/1b121c72-48ab-4b75-b99f-51d6209c40f0) exam! 🎉

 ## Books I'm reading 📚